CharmGuarde/Assignment-2/README.md

 ## References
 1. In class lectures and videos
 2. Youtube videos
-3. Microsoft Learn
+3. Microsoft Learn website
-4. Visual Studio Code
+4. Visual Studio Code website
-5. Bootstrap
+5. Bootstrap website

 ------------------------------------------------------------------------------------------------

 ## How to run?
 1. You can use the link I've provided in this readme file
-2. Clone